Rene Herrera Philippines Athlete

 Rene Herrera Philippines Athlete Early Days

-At the 1998 Palarong Pambansa Herrera won the Tertiary Division of the 5000m, 3K Steeple Chase and 21K.
+In 1998, Palarong Pambansa Herrera won the Tertiary Division of the 5000m, 3K Steeple Chase, and 21K.

-He also took at 3rd in the 10k Behind Eduardo Buenavista.
+He also took 3rd in the 10k Behind Eduardo Buenavista.

-Castro a well-established coach already and a former SEA Games 10,000m champion from the Gintong Alay era moulded Herrera into a multiple SEA Games Champion in the years to come.
+Castro, a well-established coach already and a former SEA Games 10,000m champion from the Gintong Alay era, molded Herrera into a multiple SEA Games Champion in the years to come.

 Rene Herrera First of 5 SEA Games Titles

 Herrera won his first of five straight SEA Games titles in 2003 in Hanoi, Vietnam, with a time of 8:50.78.